-- The approved indications for ibuprofen 300 mg are the same as that for regular ibuprofen 150 mg in the fixed combination of paracetamol/ibuprofen (500mg/150mg), which are available as Unscheduled and Pharmacy Only medicines. - It is accepted that these ailments are easily recognised, are unlikely to be confused with more serious conditions and are appropriate for self-selection by a consumer within pharmacy.
-Advice and guidance on appropriate product usage is also available within a pharmacy. - Ibuprofen 300 mg with a maximum daily dose of 1200 mg (and limited to 12 sachets) has the same excellent safety profile as 150 mg ibuprofen in the fixed combination of paracetamol/ibuprofen (500mg/150mg). - Ibuprofen has a wide therapeutic index and risk of harm from overdose (intentional or accidental) is minimal.
+- The approved indications for ibuprofen 300 mg are the same as that for regular ibuprofen 150 mg in the fixed combination of paracetamol/ibuprofen (500mg/150mg), which are available as Unscheduled and Pharmacy Only medicines. - It is accepted that these ailments are easily recognised, are unlikely to be confused with more serious conditions, and are easily identified by the pharmacist who can offer guidance on appropriate product usage. - Ibuprofen 300 mg with a maximum daily dose of 1200 mg (and limited to 12 sachets) has the same excellent safety profile as 150 mg ibuprofen in the fixed combination of paracetamol/ibuprofen (500mg/150mg). - Pharmacist Only ibuprofen is restricted for oral use (tablets or capsules) up to 400 milligrams per dose form and in packs containing not more than 50 dose units.
+Therefore, the proposed reclassification would offer ibuprofen at a lower, yet still effective, dose compared to what is currently available in pharmacies, however in an alternative dose form. - Ibuprofen has a wide therapeutic index and risk of harm from overdose (intentional or accidental) is minimal.
 More than 400 mg/kg of ibuprofen needs to be consumed to cause moderate to severe adverse effects.
-This toxic dosage per kg is significantly more than the 3600 mg contained within a 12 sachet pack of Maxigesic® Cold & Flu Hot Drink Double Strength powder for oral liquid. - Safety in at risk populations is effectively addressed by product labelling, and the proposed changes to the Pharmacy Only label for Maxigesic® Cold & Flu Hot Drink Double Strength powder for oral liquid, mitigate the risk of dosing confusion. - The full dose of the Maxigesic® formulation contains 300 mg of ibuprofen (two film-coated tablets of 150 mg ibuprofen each, or two sachets of Maxigesic® Cold & Flu Hot Drink powder for oral liquid, each containing 150 mg ibuprofen each) hence availability of the 300 mg dose in a single sachet for self-selection matches consumer choice and is unlikely to alter overall medication usage.
+This toxic dosage per kg is significantly more than the 3600 mg contained within a 12 sachet pack of Maxigesic® Cold & Flu Hot Drink Double Strength powder for oral liquid. - Safety in at risk populations is effectively addressed by product labelling, and the proposed changes to the Pharmacist Only label for Maxigesic® Cold & Flu Hot Drink Double Strength powder for oral liquid, mitigate the risk of dosing confusion.

+• The full dose of the Maxigesic® formulation contains 300 mg of ibuprofen (two filmcoated tablets of 150 mg ibuprofen each, or two sachets of Maxigesic® Cold & Flu Hot Drink powder for oral liquid, each containing 150 mg ibuprofen each) hence availability of the 300 mg dose in a single sachet matches consumer choice of dosing to other products that are available as OTC or Pharmacy Only and is unlikely to alter overall medication usage.